web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 type: post
 title: "IndieWeb Summit 2019 - Day 1 Livestream Companion"
 description: "A review of IndieWeb Summit 2019 - Day 1 livestream, including relevant links and essential information."
 summary: "The IndieWeb community is building the foundation of a web controlled by individuals for themselves.
-It's crucial to have independent web creators from all backgrounds at IndieWeb Summit to have a rich discussion and build cool things"
+It's crucial to have independent web creators from all backgrounds...."
 categories: ["IndieWeb Summit 2019"]
 tags: ["livestream","code-of-conduct", "resources","wiki", "principles","keynotes","demonstrations"]
 date: "2019-06-29T01:13:33-23:00"